rnicklin/tinybttn/readme.md

 [CONSOLIDATED](./consolidated.php)	Most of the supporting functions in one place (check this out first)

 [Bttn Result](./bttn_result.php)	The main code body ... receives a OneID-provided input, posts data to TinyBttn, and handles result

 [Bttn](./bttn.php)	The main interface page ... determines whether or not to request OneID credentials, posts data to `Bttn_Result.php`

+--- The rest of these files are not as important right now

 [Catalog Sync](./catalog_sync.php)	The code to sync the Magento product catalog with TinyBttn